 HFHWM serves individuals and families who live and/or work in Williamson/Maury County and who would not qualify for conventional mortgage financing.

 Families must meet three basic criteria to qualify for a Habitat home.
 They must:

-- Demonstrate need by living in substandard or overcrowded living conditions, by paying more than 30% of their income on housing, or buy living in subsidized housing.
+- Demonstrate need by living in substandard or overcrowded living conditions, by paying more than 30% of their income on housing, or by living in subsidized housing.

 - Have the ability to pay.
-Applicants must have steady, reliable income, a credit score above 500, and debt-to-income ratio below 40% based on a $550 house payment.
+Applicants must have steady, reliable income, a credit score above 550, and a debt-to-income ratio below 40%.

 - Cooperate with the committees on all paperwork, home visits, and sweat equity, including completion of a budgeting class.